Skip to main content

 Tips for Using a Chess Clock

-1. Press with Confidence: Develop a smooth motion of moving your piece and immediately pressing the clock.
+1. Press with Confidence: Learn a consistent movement of moving your part and pressing the clock instantly.

-2. Watch Both Clocks: Keep track of both your time and your opponent's to manage the pace strategically.
+2. Watch Both Clocks: Pay attention to both your time and that of your opponent and control the pace of play in a strategic manner.

-3. Don't Rush Simple Moves: Even in bullet, take the extra half-second for obvious moves to avoid blunders.
+3. Don't Rush Simple Moves: Let even in bullet, you take the half-second extra time on the easy moves, to prevent blunders.

-4. Practice Time Management: Allocate your time wisely—use more time in critical positions.
+4. Time Management Practice: Use your time well- spend more time in vital roles.

 Why Use an Online Chess Clock?